thepeterstone/docs/pages/doc/proxies_configuring.md

 * General proxy configuration properties
 * Metrics and delta counter proxy configuration properties

-If a property is available for metrics, and other data types, the property is listed in this table (for example, we list `blockedPointsLoggerName`, `blockedHistogramsLoggerName`, and `blockedSpansLoggerName` in this General Properties table.)
+If a property is available for metrics and other data types, the property is listed in the following table.

-See the Histogram Configuration Properties table and Tracing Configuration Properties sections below list information specific to those types of data.
+The Histogram Configuration Properties table and Tracing Configuration Properties below list information specific to those types of data.

 <table style="width: 100%;">
 <thead>